Scholarships

 MSMS Financial Opportunity Scholarship

-Available to all new students enrolled in the Master of Science in Medical Sciences (MSMS) Online or Remote modalities, this scholarship covers up to 20% of tuition per semester.
+Available to all new students enrolled in the Master of Science in Medical Sciences (MSMS) Online or Virtual Remote modalities, this scholarship covers up to 20% of tuition per semester.
 Maintaining satisfactory academic progress is required for continued eligibility.
-Students must submit this application to be considered for this scholarship.

 New Public Health Student Opportunity Scholarship